-The test is called the National Car Test and is carried out on behalf of the Government by the National Car Testing Service Ltd (NCTS).
-The test is aimed at improving road safety and enhancing environmental protection.
+The test is called the National Car Test.
+It is carried out by the National Car Testing Service Ltd (NCTS).
+The test aims to improve road safety and enhance environmental protection.
 You can view NCT pass/fail rates.

 NCTS has a network of operating centres nationwide.
 You must bring your car to one of these test centres to take the test.

 The test looks at: